evsc/dLog/README.md

-A node.js application,
+#### A node.js application
-simple web interface that allows you to store your dreams to a mongolab database.
+Simple web interface that allows you to store your dreams to a mongolab database.

-indexing of dreams via people and keywords: tag people with @ sign tag keywords with # sign
+Indexing of dreams via people and keywords:
+* tag people with @ sign
+* tag keywords with # sign